signerry/android-awt/README.md

 This project provides java.awt and javax.imagio since we can't use these classes on Android.
 Code is took from Apache Harmony, Apache Commons Imaging and [witwall/appengine-awt](https://github.com/witwall/appengine-awt).

-### Disclaimer: This library is hackish and experimental.
-You should not use this in production.
+### Disclaimer: This library is HACKISH and experimental.
+You should NOT use this in production.
 Only critical issues will be fixed.

 ### It started as a proof-of-concept to make [OpenPDF](https://github.com/LibrePDF/OpenPDF) [work on Android](https://github.com/LibrePDF/OpenPDF/issues/118).
 I never used it in production.